-To date I have 164 journal publications, 64 conference papers, 7 review chapters and two sets of typeset lecture notes for overseas courses entitled: Perturbation Methods for solving ODEs and PDEs (University of Dhaka, September 2000) and The Stability of Darcy-Bénard Convection (Summer School on Porous Media, Neptun, Constanţa, Romania, July 2001).
+To date I have 172 journal publications, 64 conference papers, 7 review chapters, 1 paper to appear and 3 under review.
+I also have two sets of typeset lecture notes for overseas courses entitled: Perturbation Methods for solving ODEs and PDEs (University of Dhaka, September 2000) and The Stability of Darcy-Bénard Convection (Summer School on Porous Media, Neptun, Constanţa, Romania, July 2001).
 The course on Darcy-Bénard convection summarises aspects of the linear and weakly nonlinear stability analyses which may be undertaken for this problem both in its classical form and for some of its various modifications.
 Should anyone download either of of these courses, then please let me know by email so that I can gauge the level of interest in these topics.

 At present I am collaborating with a number of researchers from different countries.
 Prof Andrew Bassom (UWA Perth, Australia) and I are investigating thermal boundary layer instabilities of various types.
 Much of my work is focussed in instabilities in layers, and my collaborators are Prof Antonio Barletta (Bologna, Italy), Prof Kader Mojtabi (UPS, Toulouse, France), Prof Pradeep Siddheshwar (Bangalore University, Bangalore, India), Dr Aminreza Noghrehabadi (Shahid Chamran University of Ahvaz, Ahvaz, Iran), Dr P M Patil (Dharwad, India), and Dr Syakila Ahmad (Universiti Sains Malaysia, Penang, Malaysia).